cosmos/cosmos/PLAN3.md

 commissions that delegators pay to delegate validators.
 The reward will consist of two categories -- transaction fees, and inflationary atoms.
 The transction fees will be any fee collected by a validator.
-In addition, there will be infltionary atoms at a constant amount of 25% x 20M atoms, or 5M atoms per year.
+In addition, there will be inflationary atoms at a constant amount of 25% x 20M atoms, or 5M atoms per year.
 Atom holders who do not put their atoms at stake by being a validator or delegating to a validator will not receive any of the Atom Hub Block Rewards.